 “There’s nothing like standing on top of the second mountain that I’ve climbed in a race, looking around, and thinking that I’m damned awesome and that THIS is what it’s all about.”

 I found it!!
 I found my fountain of youth, my purpose in life, my Utopia!!
 In the middle of running a nut-busting race, I was the happiest camper on the planet.
 I wanted only to run down that mountain, tell my coach, and start training for next year.
 But, hold on a second, I first had a race leg and a race season to finish.
 One more thing:

 “I am an endurance athlete, an ultra runner!!!
 Who else does this batshit crazy stuff and loves it??”

-There, I said it and even though I have come to terms that I am indeed an endurance athlete and I have found my purpose in life, there is one thing that still haunts me: my body weight issues.
-I feel self conscious that I am built for strength, would love to be leaner, and would love to have more speed.
+There, I said it!
+I have come to terms that I am indeed an endurance athlete.
+I don’t look like the “typical” runner, but I am indeed a runner.
+My body type is one of being built for strength and not necessarily for speed.
 Race cutoffs are great, but I want to finish not worrying about them.
 Finishing mid pack would be nice.

 “Every time I try something to lean, the scale looks at me and yawns.”

 I can run a 50+ kilometer race, burn a few thousand calories and it’s status quo.
 In a field of gazelles, deer, and jackrabbits, sometimes being a Clydesdale is hard, and frankly, lonely.
 That said, I can only be the best me I can be and I need to find out what works for me, what races I like to run versus what everyone else is doing.
 Sometimes it takes courage and honestly to find the answers, but one thing is for certain: